Rajinsharwar/Admin-Speedo-WordPress-Plugin/readme.txt

 3. Upload the zip you downloaded
 4. Click on Upload.
 5. After the plugin is uploaded, click on Activate.
-6. The plugin is now activated and now will show the current environment on the ADMIN toolbar
+6. The plugin is now activated and now will boost up your Admin Dashboard.

 == Frequently Asked Questions ==

 = Will this plugin work with sort fo websites? =
-Yes, this plugin will wokr with any sorts of websites.
+Yes, this plugin will work with any sorts of websites.

 = Is any configurations needed? =
 No configurations is need.
 Just activate it, and it's done :)

+= Does this plugin works with multi-sites? =
+We haven't yet tested our plugin fully with multi-sites.
+But you can try it out in your multi-site, and don't worry about breaking you site.
+Just deactivate the plugin, and your site will be back to normal.

 == Screenshots ==